What is Search Engine Optimisation?

 All major search engines such as Google, Bing and Yahoo have search engine results pages (SERPs), where web pages and other content are displayed and ranked based on what the search engine considers most relevant to users.

 Almost all the sales leads we get for our CRM system comes through Google search, at no marginal cost to ourselves.
-In this article, we look at the fundamentals of SEO and how it can benefit your business.
+In this article, we look at the fundamentals of Search Engine Optimisation (SEO) and how it can benefit your business.

 When you make a search, Google will return the sites that it thinks best fit your query in the “organic” or “natural” search results.
 Google will also show advertisements for other sites, usually three at the top of the results, before the natural results, and up to eight more on the right-hand side.
 Google makes a small effort to differentiate the ads from the natural results, either by having a slightly different background for them or showing a little green “Ad” sign next to them.